hahahahaman/qua/README.txt

 In essence it's just a means of simplifying variety.
 Google it for more info.

 Structure of qua:
-qua is loosely based off of Artemis in terms of api interface ideas.
+qua is loosely based off of Artemis in terms of api ideas.

 * Entity
 An entity is a unique positive integer, which I'll refer to an entity-id.